Walsh article from 1924 |

 By far, documenting the Tonkawa in Bastrop was Bollaert's main focus.

 Of all the observations he made on Austin -- he mentions visiting the French Legation, the Capitol, the President's house, residences, some businesses -- there is no mention of having seen any Tonkawa camped anywhere (Republic Square being just .2 miles off Congress Ave) or trading with residents.
 Maybe all the men were out hunting?
 That still leaves the women and children, say 2/3 of the tribe, that would presumably still be in Austin tending camp?
-In a depopulated Austin surely a camp of Tonkawa that size would be hard to miss just off Congress Ave.?
+In a depopulated Austin surely a camp of Tonkawa of significant size just off Congress Ave. would have been noticed.

 These two reports a day apart seem to paint a different picture of the Tonkawa in 1843 than that of Walsh's article (per possibility #2), and O'Dell's claims, of a tribe of some 250 in a weakened state huddled in Austin's city limits for protection.

-The fact that Campo had just returned from buffalo hunting, and was then planning a visit to the coast to see the ocean, almost like a vacation!, with other members of the tribe bartering for "finery" and whiskey?
+The fact that Campo, in Bastrop, had just returned from buffalo hunting, and was then planning a visit to the coast to see the ocean, almost like a vacation!, with other members of the tribe bartering for "finery" and whiskey ...
 It's almost like Walsh confused Austin for Bastrop.
-I'm not suggesting that is so, just that Bollaert's description of the Tonkawa in Bastrop vs. Austin (no mention) is not what one might infer from Walsh's article and O'Dell's claims.
+I'm not suggesting that is so, just that Bollaert's description of the Tonkawa in Bastrop vs. Austin (no mention) is not what one might infer from Walsh's article (per possibility #2) and O'Dell's claims.

 I'll reemphasize, Bollaert's description of the Tonkawa in Bastrop in 1843 seems to show a tribe that is still mobile and not afraid to move about.
 Bollaert is a primary source, eye witness account to Austin in 1843, from a man known to document details.